-- SEC.
-2. Section 559 is added to the Labor Code, to read: - 559. (a) The Labor and Workforce Development Agency, in consultation with the Franchise Tax Board and the Joint Enforcement Strike Force on the Underground Economy Economic and Employment Enforcement Coalition, shall, by July 1, 2009, develop and implement an appropriate set of standards that, if met by an employer, will trigger a recommendation for an audit or investigation by appropriate state tax authorities of employers in violation of this chapter, Chapter 1 (commencing with Section 200) of Part 1, or Chapter 1 (commencing with Section 1171) of Part 4.
-The set of standards shall take into account, among other things, the severity and number of violations committed by an employer. - (b) After July 1, 2009, the Labor Commissioner shall take all of the following actions with respect to an employer who has met the set of standards developed by the Labor and Workforce Development Agency pursuant to subdivision (a): - (1) Notify the appropriate state tax authorities each time the set of standards is met by an employer. - (2) Provide the appropriate state tax authorities with the name of the employer and all relevant and necessary information regarding the violations. - (3) Make a recommendation to the appropriate state tax authorities that the employer be audited or investigated.
+- (b) After July 1, 2009, the Labor Commissioner or the EEEC, whichever of the two has authority over the investigation through which it was discovered that the standards developed in subdivision (a) have been met, shall take all of the following actions with respect to an employer who has met the set of standards developed pursuant to subdivision (a): those standards: - (1) Notify the appropriate state tax authorities each time the set of standards is met by an employer. - (2) Provide the appropriate state tax authorities with the name of the employer and all relevant and necessary information regarding the violations. - (3) Make a recommendation to the appropriate state tax authorities that the employer be audited or investigated.